leanya/project-hub/README.md

 - Retrival-Augmented Generation (RAG) chatbot
     - [RAG chatbot](https://github.com/leanya/study_rag)
         - This project implements a RAG chatbot to support studying data structures topics.
-This reduces hallucination and generate answers that are more aligned with the topics
+This reduces hallucination and generates answers that are more aligned with the topics
         - Focus: ElasticSearch, HuggingFace, FastAPI, Streamlit